min2ha/ukwa-site/content/target/51256/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Science and Technology Committee: A time for boldness: report

 The Prime Minister, the Rt Hon Theresa May MP, has stated clearly that she wants a positive outcome for science1 as the UK leaves the EU.
 With a view to helping her to achieve this ambition, this report sets out key actions to ensure that UK science continues to flourish.